 What pope canonized St. Ambrose?

 Holy person Ambrose, otherwise called Aurelius Ambrosius, is one of the four unique specialists of the Church.
-He was the Bishop of Milan and became one of the main religious figures of the fourth 100 years.
+He was the Bishop of Milan and became one of the leading religious figures of the fourth 100 years.

 According to biblical accounts, St. Ambrose was canonized by Pope Damasus.
 Some accept Ambrose was a Christian Universalist, given translations of his composition.
-The Theological compositions of Ambrose had incredible effects on Popes Damasus, Siricius, and Leo XIII.
+The Theological pieces of Ambrose had incredible effects on Popes Damasus, Siricius, and Leo XIII.

 Read also: Who is Nectarios of Aegina?